oliviadavis593/DemoGrocer/README.md

 curl -s "http://localhost:8000/flagged?store=Downtown&reason=near_expiry" | jq
 ```

-Each `/flagged` response (and the dashboard that consumes it) now includes `product_name`, `category`, an ordered `stores` list, and an on-hand `qty` sourced directly from Odoo stock quants.
+Each `/flagged` response (and the dashboard that consumes it) now includes `product_name`, `category`, an ordered `stores` list, on-hand `qty`, and an `estimated_weight_lbs` field derived from the product’s unit of measure.
+The response metadata also surfaces the total pounds represented by the current filters so you can track waste avoided alongside markdown dollars.
 Quarantine locations are filtered out automatically; add any additional names to the `inventory.quarantine_locations` array in `services/integration/config.yaml` if your instance uses custom isolation areas.

 Shrink trigger thresholds live in `config/shrink_triggers.yaml`.
 Tweak the sales window, minimum units sold, or per-category days-of-supply limits and re-run `make simulate` to observe how many `flag_low_movement` and `flag_overstock` events the detector emits.